C0nstanta/TeleBotGPT_VGG/readme.txt

 Part 1 - global parameters.

-Those - which are used directly when generating a new image. epoch number - the number of epochs.
+Those - which are used directly when generating a new image.

+epoch number - the number of epochs.
 It usually takes about 500-1000 epochs to generate a normal result.
 But on the CPU, we will wait forever for this result.
 Therefore, the recommended parameter is 20-50 epochs.
 Nothing normal will come of it.
-But how else without CUDA -?
+What we can to do without CUDA -?

 show cost - times in how many epochs we will watch our losses.
 But again, this does not work on the bot.
-Because until we completely go through the process, the result will not return. device - as it was written above - we only have a CPU. image size - the size of the generated image.
+Because until we completely go through the process, the result will not return.

+device - as it was written above - we only have a CPU.

+image size - the size of the generated image.
 The maximum value is 512.

 Part 2 - layer parameters.

-At the moment, there are accepted general parameters.
+For all layers, there are generally accepted parameters that are used to transform the style.
+We can easily change these parameters for each layer of the neural network and look at the result.
+That is, at will, we can turn on / off each layer of the neural network and see what changes in the generated image.

-But you can play with them and adjust them.
+You can play with all of them and adjust them.
-True, how to look at the result if you can't generate a normal image ... question ...
+But, how to look at the result if you can't generate a normal image(due to CPU) ... question ...